 Samples of birdcall: Blackbird – Little Wattlebird – Crimson Rosella

 Samples of political rhetoric: John Howard – Tony Abbott – Donald Trump – Clark & Dawe (satirists)

-Exhibited at the Honours graduate exhibition at the University of Newcastle Gallery, December 2016.
+- 2016 – Honours graduate exhibition at the University of Newcastle Gallery

-Recipient of a European Commision STARTS prize, Nomination category, in 2018.
+Recipient of a European Commission STARTS prize, Nomination category, in 2018.